ywharton/sql-socialsci/_episodes/08-sql-joins.md

 ## About table joins

-In any relational database system, the ability to join tables together is a key querying requirement.
+Database tables are used to organize and group data by common characteristics or principles.
-Joins are used to combine the columns from two (or more) tables together to form a single table.
+Often, we need to combine columns from two (or more) separate tables to answer our questions.

+A JOIN is a means for combining columns from multiple tables by using values common to each.
 A join between tables will only be possible if they have at least one column in common.
 The column doesn't have to have the same name in each table, and quite often they won’t, but they do have to have a common usage.

 In the SAFI database we have three tables.
 Farms, Plots and Crops.
 Each farm has a number of plots (or fields) and each plot can be used to grow different crops.
 A question you might ask is: Which Farms with more than 12 people in the household grow Maize?
 No single table has the answer to this question.

 We can write queries to answer each part separately
 ~~~
 -- how many crops of Maize?
-select *
+SELECT *
-from Crops
+FROM Crops
-where D_curr_crop = 'maize'
+WHERE D_curr_crop = 'maize'
 ;
 ~~~~
 {: .sql}